layilin/SP23-33852/_annotations/book4.md

 133.160 provender.
 Dried cattle feed (e.g., hay).

 133.159 Extremes are dangerous.
 Here, Grainger makes a specific recommendation about the "seasoning" of newly transported enslaved Africans.
-Seasoning was the term used during the eighteenth century to describe the process of acclimatization that it was believed all individuals went through when moving from one climate to another.
+Seasoning was a term used during the eighteenth century to describe the process of acclimatization that it was believed all individuals went through when moving from one climate to another.
 Physicians believed that patients were more susceptible to illness and death in the weeks and months after they first arrived in new places.
-This observation was broadly true for those who were new to the Caribbean, but not because there was something inherently harmful about its climate.
+This observation was broadly true for those who were new to the Caribbean but not because there was something inherently harmful about its climate.
 Instead, travel across long distances often meant coming into contact with new and potentially fatal pathogens.
-Grainger recommends that enslaved Africans be seasoned for a year and be given easy versus strenuous labor, although such a regime would have been uncommon.
+Grainger recommends that enslaved Africans be seasoned for a year and be given easy versus strenuous labor, although such a practice would have been uncommon.

 133.163 conch.
 Family of marine molluscs best know for their large shells, which can be used as musical horns when properly blown.

 133.165 Nor, Negroe.
 This and the following forty lines are the only ones in the poem where the narrator addresses the enslaved directly.
 Despite this direct address, the passage is framed by a set of rhetorical questions that help the planter justify his actions to himself.
 The justifications that follow were standard to pro-slavery tracts.

 133.169 dark tartarean caves.
 Having to do with Tartarus, the part of the Greek underworld reserved for the wicked.
 Here, Grainger refers to the work of miners.
 Improved technology in the seventeenth century facilitated the construction of deeper coal mines in Scotland, where coal became a major domestic export.
-Deeper coal mines, sometimes extending hundreds of feet into the earth, were necessary because the rising demand for coal quickly exhausted accessible deposits.
+Deep mines, sometimes extending hundreds of feet into the earth, were necessary because the rising demand for coal quickly exhausted accessible deposits.

 [place] 134.178 Scotia.
 Scotland.

 134.179 fatal lead.
 Southwestern Scotland had produced lead since the Roman period.
 The Scottish Habeas Corpus Act of 1701 did not apply to those in servitude in the coal and lead mines of Scotland.
-As a result, they could be bound in serf-like bondage to employers by ancient custom.
+As a result, they could be tied in serf-like bondage to employers by ancient custom.
 According to the terms of such bondage, they could be sold or leased with the undertaking of mining work and were counted as a part of employers' inventory.
 Also, vagabonds and their families could be seized and returned to work.
 Born in Scotland himself, Grainger was aware of this history, and this stanza deliberately compares enslaved Africans to Scottish miners to mitigate the violence of the African slave trade.
-It would not be until 1774 that an Emancipation Act forbade mine owners from accepting new servitudes and provided for the emancipation of existing workers who had served for a certain number of years.
+It would not be until 1774 that an emancipation act forbade mine owners from accepting new servitudes and provided for the emancipation of existing workers who had served for a certain number of years.
 Only in 1799 were all miners legally freed.

 134.180 palsies.
 Paralysis of the skeletal muscles.